 OKRs stand for Objectives and Key Results, and usually refers to the business strategy tool/framework that can be used in order to measure and track progress towards specific objectives.

-Connect your product strategy and objectives to your product discovery and delivery efforts through outcome-oriented goals.
-Use the product roadmap as a source of inspiration and guidance for your upcoming discovery priorities.
+Through outcome-oriented goals, you effectively connect your product strategy and objectives to your product development and delivery initiatives.
+Leverage your product roadmap as inspiration and direction for your next discovery initiatives.

 A roadmap is a plan of what activities a team plans to do and in what order they plan to do them.
 The roadmap should be updated on a rolling cycle-based cadence and aligned to the activities of Strategy and Goal iterations.